slaclab/sdf-docs/batch-compute.md

 depending on the initial experience, we may also limit the resources available to over-quota repos (i.e., by enforcing a cap on the amount of cores, or memory, a job may take), and allow higher priority jobs to preempt lower priority ones.
+Allocations will reset on a calendar year boundary, i.e., on December 31st